piky/devstack/doc/source/guides/multinode-lab.rst

     ssh-keygen -t rsa

-The above steps are necessary because libvirtd runs as root when the live_migration_uri uses the "qemu:///system" family of URIs.
+The above steps are necessary because libvirtd runs as root when the live_migration_scheme uses the ssh scheme.
 For more information, see the `libvirt documentation`_.

 .. _libvirt documentation: https://libvirt.org/drvqemu.html#securitydriver